sammi-turner/Blog/setting-forth-in-c.md

 Of course, we could do that with a simple 'printf' statement in the main function.
 But that wouldn't help us explain dynamic memory allocation, would it?

-So instead, we shall pass a pointer to a char array as a parameter, to our 'getVedder()' function.
+So instead, we make our "getVedder()" function borrow some bytes from the operating system with "malloc", and then call "free()" when we no longer need them.

 ## What does getVedder() do?